jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-03.md

 Whoso is exalted in the battle, let him display his might!" -->

-I sent Anu, but he could not withstand her;
+I sent Anu, but he could not withstand her.

 Nudimmud was afraid and turned back.

 But Marduk hath set out, the director of the gods, your [Enki's] son.